cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### My torrents are injected (qBittorrent) but show `missing files` error!

-If you are seeing injected torrents show up with `missing files` error, it is likely because you do not have a save path set for the original torrent's category that `cross-seed` was cross-seeding from.
-You should also see a warning when the torrents are being injected telling you that there is no save path set.
+If you see injected torrents show up with a `missing files` error, it is likely because you do not have a save path set for the original torrent's category that `cross-seed` was cross-seeding from.
+You should also see a warning in the logs when the torrents are injected telling you there is no save path set.

 :::tip
 Set a save path for the files in that category to fix this.